Level 3 Diploma For Teaching Assistants – February Start

 - You will develop secure knowledge and effective strategies to become an excellent Teaching Assistant

 - You will have opportunities to develop your interpersonal skills

 - You will develop your ICT skills

-- Your school will secure additional high-quality support for its pupils and staff
+- Your school will secure high-quality support for its pupils and staff

-- Children in schools will benefit from effective support to maximise their potential
+- Children will benefit from effective support to maximise their potential

 You must be aged 19 or over and have evidence of: